-I found this a slightly odd restaurant.
+I found Verdeo to be a slightly odd restaurant.
 It is vegetarian and quite innovative.
 The food was okay but not amazing.
 However, I am not a vegetarian so if you definitely give it a try.

 Classic Colombian in the heart of El Poblado.
 I thought the food was okay.
-This restaurant was near where I was staying and it always seemed to be packed with locals.
+3 Tipicos was near where I was staying and it always seemed to be packed with locals.
 I think I was not the biggest fan of classic Colombian food thus my preference for some of the more fusion heavy restaurants.
 If you like the classic Colombian style then I would definitely recommend

 Great lunch spot.
 Healthy salads, wraps and juices.